kudlaceksystem/Long-term-EEG-analysis-2_0/README.md

 - Functions for manipulation of labels not directly called by getData should be named ..Lbl...
 - Functions for manipulation of signal files not directly called by getData should be named ..Snl...

+## figMain
+### Current state
+Defines figure size internally.

+Calls a function to create a figure at a specified position.

+###
+New philosophy:

+figDesc.Name ... names of the figures

+figDesc.(figDesc.Name(k)) ... structure with fields:
+MainFcn ... function to be called then some description which the MainFcn will use